Structural focalization: Conclusion

 \section{Conclusion}

 We have presented two sequent calculi for different variants of propositional intuitionistic logic, an unfocused sequent calculus for unpolarized intuitionistic logic and a focused sequent calculus for polarized intuitionistic logic.
 We then proved a strong theorem about their equivalence at the level of derivability.
 The equivalence result follows from mechanized, structurally inductive proofs establishing internal soundness and completeness for the focused logic.
 That equivalence result implies the internal soundness and completeness of the unfocused logic.
+Our systematic approach avoids tedious invertibility lemmas and allows for a proof, on paper or in a mechanized setting, that scales linearly in the number of connectives and rules.

 We will close with a brief survey of existing techniques used to prove the focalization property, with an emphasis on intuitionistic logic.